(Also Known as Calcaneal Spurs or Osteophytes)

 When you are experiencing pain, swelling, and inflammation in the bottom of your foot, doctors recommend cold compression therapy.
 Cold compression therapy reduces tissue damage caused by swelling and inflammation and treats your foot pain quickly.

 Cold compression therapy works by interrupting and slowing nerve and cell function in the damaged area.
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the plantar fascia and tissue cells begin to break-down.
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the heel and surround tissue and tissue cells begin to break-down.

 The Plantar/Spur Freezie Wrap® allows you to treat yourself in an effective and convenient way and the deep cold provided by the Plantar/Spur Freezie Wrap® slows cell function thereby reducing cellular break-down.
 Furthermore, because the cold wraps serve to numb the nerves, the wraps also reduce pain!